bytebase/bytebase.com/content/docs/administration/environment-policy/tier.md

 feature_name: ENVIRONMENT_TIER
 ---

 For production environments, extra care should be taken.
 Bytebase allows marking such an environment as a production environment.
-Workspace OWNER or DBA can configure this under the Environment Tier section from the environment detail page.
+Workspace admin or DBA can configure this under the Environment Tier section from the environment detail page.

 When an environment is marked as a production environment, a shield indicator will appear before the environment label.
 It lets users know that it is a production environment.